Adam Tuffnell is a round-the-world yachtsman who has circumnavigated the globe ‘the wrong-way’ against prevailing winds and tides.

-This is not simply a presentation about affective delegation and leading from the front…
+This is not just a presentation about effective delegation and leading from the front.

-Whether it is an aggressive pitch against competition, internal crisis, hurricane force winds, the same lessons apply.
+Whether it is an aggressive pitch against competition, an internal crisis, hurricane-force winds, the same lessons apply.

 Adam presents a keen understanding of facets of leadership as tested and proven in extreme conditions including:

-- Value of feelings and sharing them in tensioned environment.
+- Value of feelings and sharing them in a tensioned environment.

 - Leadership under extreme pressure.

-- Importance of conscious management of core components of team leadership.
+- The Importance of conscious management of core components of team leadership.

 - Transparency in situational awareness – be honest with the troops.